enolte/ss/README.md

 This enumerates every subset of $X$ of some chosen size $K$, $0 \le K \le N = \vert{X\vert}$.
 There are $\binom{N}{K}$ many such subsets. $N > 0$ is arbitrary, subject to storage constraints.

-Iterating the full power set in not necessary.
-Both the older impl and the new one iterate  _directly_ from a set of size K to a next set of size K.

 Iteration is over every integer < $2^N$ with exactly $K$ many one bits in its binary representation, in numerically increasing order.
 With the LSB == rightmost bit, the resulting bit sequences are also lexicographically ordered.

 If the chain graph of $\mathcal{P}(X)$ is traversed with a breadth-first search starting from either $\emptyset$ or from $X$, this traversal iterates the sets at a given BFS level.

+The naïve implementation of this generates every set in $\Theta(N2^N)$, by iterating the full power set.
+This is not necessary.
+Both the older impl this repo replaces, and the new one here, iterate  _directly_ from a set of size K to a next set of size K. Every set is generated in $\Theta(K(N-K)\binom{N}{K})$ time with constant additional stack memory (for counters, about 40 bytes).

 For $n = \lvert X \rvert = 6$ and $k = 3$, the full bitwise subset iteration looks like this (zeroes omitted):